Holy Face (Lucca)

-Radiocarbon dating of both wood and canvas places it between 770–880 AD, which corresponds to the Legend of Leobino according to which the Holy Face arrived in Lucca from the region of Judea in 782 (another copy says 742).
+Radiocarbon dating of both wood and canvas places it between 770–880, which corresponds to the Legend of Leobino according to which the Holy Face arrived in Lucca from the region of Judea in 782 (another copy says 742).

-The Holy Face is located in the free-standing octagonal Carrara marble chapel (the tempietto or "little temple"), which was built in 1484 by Matteo Civitali, the sculptor-architect of Lucca, to contain it.
-The tempietto stands in the left-hand aisle of the cathedral of San Martino in Lucca.
+The Holy Face is housed in the free-standing octagonal tempietto ("little temple") in the left-hand aisle of Lucca Cathedral.
+The sacristy of Carrara marble was built for the purpose in 1484 by Matteo Civitali, the sculptor-architect of Lucca.

-Copies of a similar size from the 12th century are found widely spread across Europe.
+Copies of a similar size –the Volto Santo measures 8 ft– from the 12th century are found widely spread across Europe.
 These include the Cross of Imervard in Brunswick Cathedral (Braunschweig, Germany), the Holy Face of Sansepolcro (Sansepolcro, Italy) and possibly the Batlló Crucifix of Barcelona, Spain.
-The Holy Face is also depicted on a 14th-century gothic fresco in a Lutheran church in Štítnik, Slovakia.
+The Holy Face is also depicted on a 14th-cent Gothic fresco in a Lutheran church in Štítnik, Slovakia.

-"By the Holy Face of Lucca" was a phrase often used by William Rufus when swearing to perform an act or deed during his reign as King of England.